wp-plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/readme.txt

 == Changelog ==

+- 3.0 - WordPress 3.6 compatibility update

-Changelog can be found at the following URL http://www.tipsandtricks-hq.com/?p=120
+Changelog for old versions can be found at the following URL http://www.tipsandtricks-hq.com/?p=120